ged-odoo/owl-project-template/README.md

 ```

 The following scripts are available:

-- `bun start` to start a server
+- `bun start` to start a server in production mode
-- `bun dev` to start a dev server (with autoreload and file watcher)
+- `bun dev` to start a dev server (with dev mode, autoreload and file watcher)

 ## Features

 This project template provides the following features:

 - starting point for an owl application
 - all templates are collected from `src` and injected into the page
 - autoreload (in dev mode)